Know the Laws:

 Also, depending on your state’s criminal laws and what type of harassing or threatening messages are sent to you or written about you, you may be able to report it to the police and the person may be arrested.
 To do so, it may also be necessary to save and/or print out the harassing comments so that they are preserved for any possible future prosecution.
 For the legal definition of stalking and harassment in your state, go to the Crimes page in your state.

 To get specific advice on whether or not your situation might qualify you for a restraining order or qualify as stalking or harassment in your state, you can go to the Finding a Lawyer page in your state.

 Facebook answers this question in detail on their Help Center section.
 In sum, to permanently delete your profile, you can log into your account and submit a form to Facebook.

 Another alternative is you can deactivate your account, which will remove it from Facebook temporarily but all of your information (info, pictures, etc.,) will be saved internally.
-Go to the gear icon at the top right-hand corner of your Facebook page.
-Select the gear icon to get a drop-down menu.
-In the drop-down menu, select “Account Settings.”
+Go to the arrow icon at the top right-hand corner of your Facebook page.
+In the drop-down menu select "Settings".
 On the left-hand column of the page, select “Security.”
 Once on the “Security Settings” page, go all the way to the bottom to select “Deactivate your account.”
 Later, if you want to rejoin Facebook, you can re-activate your account.
 You can read more about deactivating your account on Facebook's website.